FindMySchool LogoFindMySchool

 Creative arts are well represented, with music and drama departments collaborating on productions.
 Specific clubs run after school until 4:00pm, including Year 11 Lesson 6 sessions from Monday to Thursday.
 Students earn positive points for attending these clubs, which include the Combined Cadet Force (CCF) and various sports teams.

 The Hereford Church of England Academy is an inclusive school that handles its admissions via the Herefordshire Council coordinated scheme.
-For the most recent intake, the school was oversubscribed, receiving 157 applications for 143 places, resulting in a subscription proportion of 1.1.
+Families should check the current published admission number and oversubscription criteria rather than relying on older applications-per-place figures.

 The primary entry point is Year 7.
-Applications for 2026 entry open in September 2025 and close on 31 October 2025.
+Applications for 2027 entry close on 31 October 2026, with offers issued on 1 March 2027.
 While it is a Church of England school, its admissions policy serves the local neighborhood first.
 Families living in Redhill and surrounding south Hereford districts are generally well placed to secure a spot.
 Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to historical intake patterns.

 Applications